-Spurgeon College believes that women were created to be complementary to men, yet unique.
+Midwestern believes that women were created to be complementary to men, yet unique.
 Women have unique opportunities and challenges in ministry.
-Just as men are called to train and prepare for ministry at Spurgeon College, women must train and prepare as well.
-Spurgeon College Women's Institute exists to equip and prepare the women of Spurgeon College to fulfill the Great Commission by providing them with biblical training, the support and fellowship of fellow Kingdom-minded women, and practical preparation for ministry and service.
+Just as men are called to train and prepare for ministry at seminary, women must train and prepare as well.
+Midwestern Women's Institute exists to equip and prepare the women of Spurgeon College to fulfill the Great Commission by providing them with biblical training, the support and fellowship of fellow Kingdom-minded women, and practical preparation for ministry and service.

 Students and wives of students at MBTS/Spurgeon College are eligible to graduate through our certificate program.
 A certificate is presented to those completing the prescribed requirements.
-Many of the MWI courses are taught by Spurgeon College's professors, their wives, our administrators, and women serving and ministering in the Kansas City area.
+Many of the MWI courses are taught by Midwestern's professors, their wives, our administrators, and women serving and ministering in the Kansas City area.
 These courses are designed to meet the unique needs of women in the ministry.
 Free childcare is provided by reservation.